-Students wishing to appeal an administrative decision must notify the Vice President for Enrollment & Student Development (or the President in case of expulsion) in writing within five working days of the sanction letter.
-The request for an appeal must include a statement regarding the reason for the appeal and all the relevant issues/evidence to be considered.
+Students wishing to appeal an administrative decision must notify the Vice President for Enrollment & Student Development in writing within five working days of the sanction letter.

-The person hearing the appeal will contact the student within one week concerning the status of the appeal.
 The appeal hearing may be granted if it is decided that one of the following criteria was not met during the judicial process:

-Standard procedures were not followed.
+- \ Standard procedures were not followed.

-- Evidence was not heard which would have influenced the outcome of the case. - Sanctions were too severe.
+- \ Evidence was not heard which would have influenced the outcome of the case.

+- \ Sanctions were too severe.